Loveland Chamber of Commerce: Advocacy

-Marketing Resource Committee: This group assists the Chamber and its investors with a variety of marketing opportunities including the Sweetheart City Business Decorating Contest, social media and capitalizing on marketing opportunities through the Chamber.

 Visibility

 The Loveland Chamber provides some promotional services for investors to increase their visibility in the community.
 After joining the Chamber, investors are thrown a ribbon cutting ceremony to welcome them to the Chamber.
 The photos and video from the ceremony are posted on the Chamber’s social media pages and on the website.
 The Loveland Chamber also provides traditional methods of promotion for its investors including a member directory with the opportunity to post pictures, video and links.
 Investors may also write blogs and sponsor events and programs.
 The Chamber recognizes a Featured Monthly Investor through the website and its social media channels.

 Education

 The Loveland Chamber provides opportunities for members to develop their business skills and learn current business trends by attending educational events and programs.

 Leadership Loveland

 The program offers one-day seminars every month focused on topics such as: business and the economy, state government, public safety/natural resources and media.
 Leadership Loveland is sponsored by McKee Medical Center in Loveland, Colo.